-Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Understand the need for Health and Safety 1.1.
-List reasons for Health and Safety procedures at work procedures at work 1.2.
-Identify key safety signs 1.3.
-Identify safe clothing for different types of work 1.4.
-Outline how to maintain own safety at work 1.5.
-State how to obtain help 2.
-Be able to participate in a 2.1 Follow simple instructions task in a work- simulated 2.2 Perform a single work task environment 2.3 Perform short sequence of tasks 2.4 Give an example of a problem with a task 2.5 Give possible solution to problem
+Learning Outcomes The learner will: ssment Criteria earner can: Understand the need for Health and Safety 1.1.
+List reasons for Health and Safety procedures at work. procedures at work.
+1.2.
+Identify key safety signs.
+1.3.
+Identify safe clothing for different types of work.
+1.4.
+Outline how to maintain own safety at work.
+1.5.
+State how to obtain help.
+2. Be able to participate in a 2.1 Follow simple instructions. task in a work- simulated 2.2 Perform a single work task. environment.
+2.3 Perform short sequence of tasks.
+2.4 Give an example of a problem with a task.
+2.5 Give possible solution to problem.

-3. Be able to work as part of a team 3.1 3.2 Use questions and give answers clearly Work with another group member to complete a work task 3.3 Assist other team members 4.
-Know social skills needed for work 4.1 Outline what is meant by time management 4.2 Give an example of: a) Reliable b) Committed Behaviour at work 4.3 State key roles in a workplace 4.4 Give an example of dealing positively with a difficult situation
+3. Be able to work as part of a team.
+3.1 Use questions and give answers clearly.
+3.2 Work with another group member to complete a work task.
+3.3 Assist other team members.
+4. Know social skills needed for work.
+4.1 Outline what is meant by time management.
+4.2 Give an example of: a) Reliable b) Committed behaviour at work.
+4.3 State key roles in a workplace.
+4.4 Give an example of dealing positively with a difficult situation.